 will automatically disable the sandbox when it is running on Debian and CentOS as additional steps are required to enable

 unprivileged usernamespaces.
-In these situations, you’ll see the following message in your Kibana logs:
+In these situations, you’ll see the following message in your Kibana startup logs:

-Enabling the Chromium sandbox provides an additional layer of protection, but is not supported for your OS.
+Chromium sandbox provides an additional layer of protection, but is not supported for your OS.

 xpack.reporting.capture.browser.chromium.disableSandbox: false in your